 Find more information on the SEND Local Offer website

 Elective Home Education (EHE) is the term used by the Department for Education (DfE) to describe parental decisions to provide education for their children at home instead of sending them to school.

-For more information please follow the link to the Nottinghamshire County Council website.
+Find more information on the Nottinghamshire County Council website

 Difficulties with identifing a school place